ketteq-neon/postgres-exts/README.md

     ```bash
     mkdir build
     ```
-6. CD to the newly created build folder and generate Makefiles using `cmake`
+6. CD to the newly created build folder and generate Makefiles using `cmake`:

     ```bash
     cd build
     cmake ..
     ```

+   You can use `cmake -DCMAKE_BUILD_TYPE=Debug` to include debug symbols in the output binary.
+This will disable all optimizations of the C compiler.

 7. Run `make` to create the extension shared object.

     ```bash